rwbl/hmitiles-for-domoticz/README.md

 # HMITiles-for-Domoticz

-Tile-based custom pages for Domoticz using HTML, CSS, and vanilla JavaScript.
+High-density, modular custom dashboard tiles for Domoticz using vanilla HTML, CSS, and JavaScript.

-An open-source framework for building structured, high-density, tile-based dashboards inside Domoticz custom page environments.
-It is shared primarily as an architectural blueprint and inspiration for others seeking to engineer custom smart home user interfaces.
+This open-source framework brings High-Performance Human Machine Interface (HMI) principles to the smart home environment.
+The core focus is clarity, consistency, and situational awareness—not visual special effects or decorative UI clutter.

-This framework brings High-Performance Human Machine Interface (HMI) design principles to the smart home environment, focusing on clean, consistent, and highly disciplined user interfaces.
-The core focus of this architecture is clarity, situational awareness, and operational efficiency—not visual special effects or decorative UI clutter.
+Designed as an extensible blueprint, it decouples user interface presentation from backend data fetching, allowing developers to create clean, high-performance layouts easily.

 ---